-There is a health club, tennis courts, jogging trails, a spa, a game room, Swan boat rentals, a full art gallery (which is really cool,) a sandy beach, a playground….and much more!
+There is a health club, tennis courts, jogging trails, a spa, a game room, Swan boat rentals (you must do this!), a full art gallery (which is really cool), a sandy beach (with hammocks!), a playground….and much more!

 You may have heard; there is a mandatory resort fee at the Swan and Dolphin.
-It’s currently $28 per day (NOT per person.)
+It’s currently $35 per day (NOT per person).
+If you bring a car with you, an additional $29 self-parking fee applies per day too.
 This ruffles feathers for some…not so much for us.

 So what’s the fee for?

-It covers the basics like the Health Center, unlimited calling (long distance, too) a fitness class and some scheduled pool and resort activities.
+It covers the basics like the Health Center, unlimited calling, a fitness class and some scheduled pool and resort activities.